 Francesco Vanni, and the Crucifixion with Saints by Genoan Giovanni Battista

 Paggi.
 Locally venerated is the 13th-century Virgin and Child, attributed to Berlinghiero

 Although a Latin cross in plan it was originally a Greek cross.
 The elliptical dome over the crossing came even later.
 The dome painting

 depicts the Virgin in Glory with Saints by Pisan artists Orazio and

-Girolamo Riminaldi in the early 17th century and was painted using
+Girolamo Riminaldi from the early 17th century and was painted using

-encaustic, not a common choice of painting material.
+encaustic, not a common choice of medium.
 Restoration took

 place from 2015 to 2018.

 On the left before the crossing is Giovanni Pisano's famous